-Settling of larvae and rearing of spat Once the eye spot develops, the larva is ready to attach to a surface and undergo metamorphosis into a spat.
-The eyed pediveliger larva of more than $290\mu$ starts to settle and moves shorter distances.
-The process of settlement is prolonged for an additional 2-6 days, and at this stage, finding a hard substratum is essential for survival.
+Settling of larvae and rearing of spat:

+Once eye spot develops, the larva is ready to attach to a surface and undergo metamorphosis into spat.
+The eyed pediveliger larva of more than 290μ starts to settle and moves shorter distances.
+The process of settlement is prolonged for additional 26 days, and at this stage, finding a hard substratum is essential for survival.
 The setting of larvae can be done using different materials.
-The setting of larvae on cultch (dead oyster shell) is the most common method.
-The shell is dried at least for a month to reduce the risk of pathogens, cleaned and aged in seawater for a few days for the formation of a biofilm on the cultch which enhances the setting of larvae.
+The setting of larvae on 'cultch' (dead oyster shell) is the most common method.
+The shell is dried at least for a month to reduce the risk of pathogens, cleaned and aged in seawater for a few days for the formation of a biofilm on cultch which enhances the setting of larvae.
 Oyster ren making Oyster cultch is made either as oyster shell string or shell bag.
-In a 1.5 m length synthetic rope of 4 mm diameter, 8-10 shells are placed at regular intervals.
-These strings are suspended in 1-ton tank by hanging rens from plastic pipes or wooden sticks.
-Or, in one one-ton FRP tank, prepared oyster shells are spread as a layer, and then eye spot larvae are added.
-The cultch-less spatula can be produced in micro-nursery using upwelling and downwelling systems as described in the mussel chapter.
-Setting on a whole shell or other large cultch is done by placing the cultch in large mesh bags.
+In a 1.5 m length synthetic rope of 4 mm diameter, 8-10 shells are placed with regular interval.
+These strings are suspended in 1 ton tank by hanging rens from plastic pipes or wooden sticks.
+Or in one-ton FRP tank, prepared oyster shells are spread as a layer, and the then eye spot larvae are added.
+Cultch-less spat can be produced in micro-nursery using upwelling downwelling systems as described in the mussel chapter.

+Setting of oyster larvae

+Oyster spat grown on the shell

+Prepared oyster rens kept in the tank for settlement and rearing Setting on a whole shell or other large cultch is done by placing the cultch in large mesh bags.
 These bags are transferred to the tank with treated seawater.
-Eyed larvae are introduced @ 100 no./shell which will settle within 2-3 days and attach permanently to

-Setting of oyster larvae Oyster spat grown on the shell

-Prepared oyster rens kept in the tank for settlement and rearing the hard substratum and transform into the spat.
-Usually, 5-10 spats may get attached to a single oyster shell.
-Mild aeration should be given, and a mixed alga should be given as feed.
-A tank containing shell bags is cleaned to remove algae.
-Since this method occupies more space and labour, after 1 or 2 weeks these shell bags are transferred to cultche farming sites.
+Eyed larvae are introduced @ 100 no./shell which will settle within 2-3 days and attaches permanently to the hard substratum and transform into the spat.
+Usually, 5-10 spats may get attached on a single oyster shell.
+Mild aeration should be given, and a mixed alga is given as feed.
+Tank containing shell bags is cleaned to remove algae.
+Since this method occupies more space and labour, after 1 or 2 weeks these shell bags are transferred to cultthe farming sites.
 Once spat attains 10 mm to 12 mm size shell bags are opened, and individual oysters are spread on the bottom for further growth.
-At the eyespot, stage larvae can be transported in a moist cloth and used for remote settings near the farm.
+At eyespot stage larvae can be transported in moist cloath and used for remote setting near the farm.
 The larvae are released to the tank containing cultch near the farming area and fed by pumping natural water into the tank before transferring them to the grow-out area.
-Cultchless spat of Carssotrea madrasensis by stripping and hormone-induced settlement Ripe Indian backwater oyster Crassostrea madrasensis are used for stripping.
+Cultchless spat of Crassostrea madrasensis by stripping and hormone-induced settlement Ripe Indian backwater oyster Crassostrea madrasensis are used for stripping.
 After opening the shell, male and female gonads were scooped out and squeezed.
 Squeezed gonads were suspended in seawater separately.
 Filtrate of male and female gonads are separately taken in beakers.
 The sperm suspension is activated using ammonium hydroxide and mixed thoroughly.
 Later 100-200 ml of sperm suspension was added to a beaker containing eggs to fertilize it.
 Further eggs were observed under the microscope to check the fertilization rate.
 Fertilized eggs were transferred to an incubation tank for hatching.
 The hatched-out D shaped veliger larvae were reared till they reached the eyespot stage (17-21 dph), feeding a combination of microalgae.